NetApp/FSx-ONTAP-monitoring/FSx_Alerting/FSx_ONTAP_Alerting/README.md

 ## Introduction
 This program is used to monitor various services of an AWS FSx for NetApp ONTAP file system and alert you if anything is outside of the specified conditions.
-It uses the ONTAP APIs to obtain the required information to determine if any of the conditions that are being monitored have been met.
+It uses the ONTAP APIs to obtain the required information to determine if any of the conditions have been met.
 If they have, then the program will send an SNS message to the specified SNS topic.
-The program can also send a syslog message to a syslog server, send a webhook to a webserver, as well as store the event information into a CloudWatch Log Stream.
+It can also send a syslog message, a webhook, as well as store the event information into a CloudWatch Log Stream.
-The program will store the event information in an S3 bucket so that it can be compared against to ensure it doesn't send multiple messages for the same event.
-You can configure the program either via environment variables or via a configuration file.
-The configuration file is kept in the S3 bucket for easy access.
+The program takes measures to ensure it doesn't send multiple messages for the same event.

-Here is an itemized list of the services that this program can monitor:
+Here is this list of services that this program can monitor:
 - If the file system is available.
 - If the underlying Data ONTAP version has changed.
 - If the file system is running off its partner node (i.e. is running in failover mode).
 - If any of the network interfaces are down.
 - Any EMS message.
 Filtering is provided to allow you to only be alerted on the EMS messages you care about.
 - If any of the vservers are down.
-- If any of the protocol (NFS & CIFS) servers within a vserver are down.
+- If any of the protocol (NFS & CIFS) services within a vserver are down.
 - If a SnapMirror relationship hasn't been updated within either a specified amount of time or as a percentage of time since its last scheduled update.
 - If a SnapMirror update has stalled.
 - If a SnapMirror relationship is in a "non-healthy" state.